 |---|---|---|

-| call | def call(self, file: str, phrase_id: str = None, **kwargs) -> RecognitionResult | Run non-streaming recognition on a local file.
-Blocks until processing completes, then returns RecognitionResult. |
+| call | def call(self, file: str, phrase_id: str = None, **kwargs) -> RecognitionResult | A non-streaming call based on a local file.
+This method blocks the current thread until all audio is read, and requires read permission on the file.
+The recognition result is returned as a RecognitionResult object. |

-| start | def start(self, phrase_id: str = None, **kwargs) | Start streaming recognition.
-Non-blocking.
-Use with send_audio_frame and stop. |
+| start | def start(self, phrase_id: str = None, **kwargs) | Starts speech recognition.
+A callback-based streaming real-time recognition.
+This method does not block the current thread.
+Use it together with send_audio_frame and stop. |

-| stop | def stop(self) | Stop recognition.
-Blocks until all audio is processed. |
+| stop | def stop(self) | Stops speech recognition.
+Blocks until the server finishes recognizing all received audio, then ends the task. |

-| get_last_request_id | def get_last_request_id(self) | Return the request ID.
-Available after the Recognition object is created. |
+| get_last_request_id | def get_last_request_id(self) | Gets the request_id.
+Available after the constructor is called (the object is created). |

-| get_first_package_delay | def get_first_package_delay(self) | Return the first-packet latency (time from first audio packet sent to first result received).
-Available after the task completes. |
+| get_first_package_delay | def get_first_package_delay(self) | Gets the first-packet delay: the latency from sending the first audio packet to receiving the first recognition result.
+Use it after the task completes. |

-| get_last_package_delay | def get_last_package_delay(self) | Return the last-packet latency (time from stop to final result).
-Available after the task completes. |
+| get_last_package_delay | def get_last_package_delay(self) | Gets the last-packet delay: the time from sending the stop command to receiving the last recognition result.
+Use it after the task completes. |

 Callback interface (RecognitionCallback)